tpoisot/ms_proba_networks/ms/maintext.md

 interactions will happen in empirical communities.

-Another way to obtain approximation of the probability of interactions is to use spatially replicated sampling.
+Another way to obtain approximation of the probability of interactions is to use replicated sampling.
 Some studies [@tyli07; @cars14; @olit14; @troj15] surveyed the existence of interactions at different locations, and a simple approach of dividing the number of observations of an interaction by the number of co-occurence of the species involved will provide a (somewhat crude) estimate of the probability of this interaction.
-This approach requires extensive sampling, especially since interactions are harder to observe than species [@pois12c; @gila14a], yet it enables the re-analysis of existing datasets in a probabilistic context.
+This approach requires extensive sampling, especially since interactions are harder to observe than species [@pois12c;
+@gila14a], yet it enables the re-analysis of existing datasets in a probabilistic context.

 ## Implications for data collection